 - It is possible that your doctor calculated your pregnancy age wrong, which could be due to some reasons, and often as a result of a wrong menstrual cycle date.
 If you were not planning to get pregnant or were not sure about the date when you had your last menstrual cycle, it would render the doctor’s calculation about your menstrual cycle incorrect.
 It means that even though your doctor may give you an indication of how far you are in your pregnancy, you are probably a little ahead already, without even knowing so.

 - In case you think this could be a possibility, you can speak to your doctor about it.
 Your doctor will most likely suggest you get an ultrasound examination done to assess your right gestational age.
 Once your doctor assesses the correct date, he can offer the relevant support at the right time.

 - If you are carrying twins or more, you will start showing almost as soon as the first few months in your first trimester.

 - If your doctor thinks your uterus is growing faster than it should as per the age of your pregnancy, it could be because you are carrying multiples.

 How Much Will You Show In Your Second Trimester?

-- You will most likely start to notice a change in the size of your abdomen around the beginning of your second trimester.
+- You will most likely start to notice a change in the size of your abdomen around the beginning of the second trimester.

-- Once your initial symptoms of pregnancy, such as nausea and weakness, start to subside, your belly will start growing faster.
+- Your initial symptoms of pregnancy, such as nausea and weakness, start to subside and you are likely to begin showing (3).

 How Much Will You Show In Your Third Trimester?